Debt Collection Agencies

 On this page

-If you have outstanding debts that you're struggling to repay, your creditor (the individual or business you owe) may reassign your debt to a debt collection agency (DCA) with more time and resources to recover the money owed.
+If you have outstanding debts that you're struggling to repay, your creditor (the individual or business you owe) may give your debt to a debt collection agency (DCA) whose sole responsibility is to collect unpaid debts on behalf of creditors.

 What is a debt collector?